semrush/intergalactic/website/docs/data-display/bar-chart/bar-chart.md

 ### Start the axes from zero

 By comparing columns, we are actually comparing the length.
-If we do not start the axis from zero, there will be a visual illusion.
+If we don’t start the axis from zero, there will be a visual illusion.
 Check out the charts below.
 In the wrong case, the axis does not start from zero, and it seems that the value on the right is almost half as large as the value on the left.
-However, this is not true.
+However, this isn’t true.

 ![](static/deception-yes-no.png)